FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 ## Overview
 This guide is intended to help any site wishing to join eduroam implement the IdP and SP eduroam components.
 It contains sample configuration files that may be used in place of the normal v3.0.x configuration.

 In addition to the configuration files here, you will need to configure a module to talk to your user store (LDAP, Novell, Active Directory, SQL).
-See notes in the (inner-tunnel)[#configuration_the-inner-virtual-server_sites-available-inner-tunnel] configuration.
+See notes in the [inner-tunnel](#configuration_the-inner-virtual-server_sites-available-inner-tunnel) configuration.

 ## Tooling
 ### eapol_test